precision-sustainable-ag/SemiF-SyntheticPipeline/README.md

 #### Arguments

 - **Remove_Soil**: Applies the Excess Green Index (EXG) to all cutouts of a specified species, with the goal of minimizing the presence of soil in the images.
 Note: While EXG is effective at reducing soil visibility, it may also unintentionally remove other plant parts such as stems and flowers.
 Use with caution.
+A working range is set on this filter between EXG 20,50

 #### Output:
 - `data/cutouts/*.png` (Preprcessed cutout images)